tel. (818) 898-1200 117 Macneil Street, San Fernando, CA 91340

 SCHEDULE

-The next Community Academy start date is scheduled for Tuesday, September 12, 2023, at 6 pm.
-Interested individuals may submit an application on or prior to September 1, 2023.
+Then next Community Academy session will begin Tuesday, April 16, 2024, at 6 pm.
+Participants interested in attending may submit an application to Detective Jorge Cervantes (call (818) 898-1263 or email JCervantes@sfcity.org).
 The 11-week class schedule will be distributed to registered students.
 Space is limited to 20 students per class.

 If selected for the Community Academy, participants will be expected to attend nine of the 11 scheduled sessions in order to receive a certificate of completion.